TeeKay-421

-TeeKay-421 vzw is the name of a smaller Belgian Star Wars fanclub that publishes four magazines a year, not linked to the international 501st Legion.
-The fanclub was founded in 1997 by Christiaan Vertez, Laurent Bettens, and Tim Veekhoven.
+TeeKay-421 is the smallest Belgian Star Wars Fanclub founded in 1997 by Christiaan Vertez, Laurent Bettens, and Tim Veekhoven.

 TeeKay publishes four TeeKay-421 magazines a year (articles, interviews, reviews), organizes club meetings and contests, runs a website, and has held several charity actions.
 The magazine and website are in Dutch.

 History

-Founded in 1997, TeeKay became a vzw, meaning a non-profit organization, in 1998.
+Founded in 1997, TeeKay became a non-profit organization in 1998.
 TeeKay's website won the 1999 award of best non-professional website in Belgium.